 2. Neal’s Yard

 Curiously enough, until the 1970s, Neal’s Yard was anything but a beautiful photo spot.
 Instead, it was a dark and rat-infested area that had warehouses that supported the Covent Garden market.
-It was due to an entrepreneurial man named Nicholas Sanders who turned things around and transformed the area.
+It was due to an entrepreneurial man named Nicholas Saunders who turned things around and transformed the area.
 Neal’s Yard tends to be busy, so check it out early on weekday mornings for peaceful and uncrowded shots.

 3. Leake Street Graffiti Tunnel